chrisdfir/WSL2overAnyConnect/README.md

 ```

 ## Extra Goodness
 I created a small script with the above PowerShell command which would allow me to perform error checking and use it as a Scheduled Task within Windows.
 The contents of that .ps1 file are below.
-The `Start-Transcript` command starts logging output from the script and saves it to the file specified.
+The `Start-Transcript` and `Stop-Transcipt` commands are for logging output from the script and saving it to the file specified.
+These two lines are useful for error checking but can be removed if not necessary.

 **WSL2VPN.ps1**
 ```